Davygod/KEST2/windows_verkefni.md

 Which subcategory allows you to view the basic network information and set up connections?
   * Network and Internet Network and Sharing Center.
 * Which subcategory allows you to choose what happens when you insert a media or device?
-  * ???
+  * Windows Firewall
 * Which subcategory allows you to add a printer?
-  * The Hardware and Sound category.
+  * Devices and Printers
 * The Programs category provides program installation and uninstallation and the selection of specific programs that the Windows operating system will use by default.
 This category also allows you to install/uninstall windows features such as remote access and file transfer clients.